Funding the Next Generation

 Applications reviewed and finalists selected by UMDF Scientific and Medical Advisory Board

-3-5 finalists prepare “fast pitches” to be broadcast live at UMDF Symposium
+3-5 finalists prepare “fast pitches” to be broadcast live at UMDF Conference

 Each accelerator